Testing & Grades

 What it tests

-TOEFL iBT is four sections — Reading, Listening, Speaking, Writing — each scored 0-30 for a total of 120.
-It's designed to predict whether an applicant can succeed in a US university classroom where instruction, reading, and assignments are all in English.
+TOEFL iBT has four sections: Reading, Listening, Speaking, and Writing, each scored 0-30 for a total of 120.
+It predicts whether an applicant can handle a US university classroom where instruction, reading, and assignments are all in English.

-The Speaking section is where Korean students most often lose points.
+The Speaking section is where many international students lose points.
 It's a computer-recorded monologue in response to a prompt, not a live conversation.
 Strong Reading and Listening scores alone won't carry you if Speaking drags.

 How US schools actually use it